 Toxins

 Although withdrawal from certain addictive drugs (e.g., alcohol, heroin) can give rise to psychotic symptoms, drug-induced psychosis refers to the symptoms persisting after acute withdrawal.
-For psychotic symptoms extending beyond a month, a clinician will have to distinguish whether the condition has converted to a primary psychotic disorder (for which a long-term treatment plan would have to be established) or just needs longer to resolve.
+For psychotic symptoms extending beyond a month, a clinician will distinguish whether the condition has converted to a primary psychotic disorder (for which a long-term treatment plan would have to be established) or needs longer to resolve.

 - Abstinence: Abstaining from further substance use is important for optimal intervention.

-- 12-step programs: Programs like Alcoholics Anonymous (AA) and Narcotics Anonymous (AA) involve flexible, but regular, attendance to group meetings, adherence to the twelve steps, and usually working with a sponsor or elder in the program.
+- 12-step programs: Programs like Alcoholics Anonymous (AA) and Narcotics Anonymous (AA) involve flexible but regular attendance to group meetings, adherence to the twelve steps, and usually working with a sponsor or elder in the program.

-Recovery from Drug-Induced Psychosis
+Drug-Induced Psychosis Recovery

 Recovery from drug-induced psychosis often entails a detailed treatment plan and effective coping skills.